Ryo-N7/Ryo-N7.github.io/_posts/2019-07-21-user2019-reflections.md

 bit more about the `polite::use_manners()` function that allows you to include {polite} scrapers into your own R packages.

-goodpractice: good pkg development Hannah Frick
+{goodpractice}: good package development - Hannah Frick
 -----------------------------------------------

 * [Slides](https://github.com/hfrick/presentations/blob/master/2019-07-11_goodpractice/gp_lightning.pdf)